Why fleeing the city to escape disease and crime is a huge mistake.

 But you know something?
 The redlining that I mentioned in Episode 27 still persists.
 Cell phone service is noticeably worse here.
 Do you think maybe it's because it's a black neighborhood?

 Whites have been fleeing inner city neighborhoods for at least 80 years.
 And they always blame it on crime.
-But I think it’s a matter of perception.
-Racist perceptions.

 But these days, it's really easy to Google a real time heat map of crime in any neighborhood.
 And when I did that, what I discovered was, sure enough, there are hotspots in East Columbus.
 But there's even hotter spots in some of the posh neighborhoods nearby.
 And where I live is fairly safe, teenagers and all.